 Dale subsequently teamed up with Ammann for another African tour that resulted in the beautiful, haunting evocation of African forest and savanna elephants in Elephant Reflections (2009).
 More recent works include The Moral Lives of Animals (2011) and Giraffe Reflections (2013).
 And he has finished a book based on his travels in Asia and Africa with photographer and photojournalist Karl Ammann, called Where Have All the Animals Gone?
 (2015).

 While he was a Fellow at the Radcliffe Institute for Advanced Study at Harvard University in 2013 / 14, meanwhile, Dale co-edited a collection of essays celebrating Jane Goodall's 80th birthday.
 Entitled The Jane Effect, it was released by Trinity University Press early in 2015.
 But his main project at the Radcliffe Institute, and then in 2015, while a Scholar in Residence at the Erikson Institute for Education and Research, was The Ghosts of Gombe: A True Story of Love and Death in an African Wilderness.
 This literary study of everyday life—and one tragic death—at Jane Goodall's research site at Gombe Stream National Park, Tanzania, during the late 1960s, was released in 2018.
-Another of Dale’s recent works, The Elephant Reader—an edited anthology of writings about elephants form Aristotle to the present—will be published later in 2019.
+Another of Dale's recent works, Thirty-three Ways of Looking at an Elephant—an edited anthology of writings about elephants form Aristotle to the present—was published in 2020.